Everything You Should Know About Sandra Aguebor, Nigeria’s First Female Mechanic

 Sandra Aguebor is the founder of the Lady Mechanic Initiative (LMI) and the CEO of Sandex Car Care Garage.
 She is the first female mechanic in Nigeria.

-Sandra who has been a mechanic for 32 years started her own garage, Sandex Care Care Garage 22 years ago.
+Sandra, who has been a mechanic for 32 years, started her own garage, Sandex Care Garage, 22 years ago.

 Mechanic Journey

-Against the will of her mother, who thought it shameful for a woman to be a mechanic, Sandra started training to be a mechanic at the age of 14 with the support of her father.
-He had been out of the country a couple of times and had seen female aeronautic engineers, hence he didn’t see why his daughter couldn’t be an automobile mechanic if she wanted to.
-So he took her to the workshop where he fixed his car and, according to Sandra, once they arrived the workshop, she immediately fell in love with a dismantled car engine and refused to leave.
+Sandra started training to be a mechanic at the age of 14, despite her mother’s belief that it was shameful for a woman to pursue that career, with the support of her father.
+He had been out of the country a couple of times and had seen female aeronautical engineers; hence, he didn’t see why his daughter couldn’t be an automobile mechanic if she wanted to.
+So he took her to the workshop, where he fixed his car, and, according to Sandra, once they arrived, she immediately fell in love with a dismantled car engine and refused to leave.
 Thus began her training.
-And although she was still in secondary school, everyday she would leave for her mechanic training after school hours.
+And although she was still in secondary school, every day she would leave for her mechanic training after school hours.

 Empowering Other Women

-Sandra started her empowerment programme training 7 girls and a boy; and overtime, successfully built a network of female mechanics that is fast spreading from city to city in Nigeria.
+Sandra started her empowerment program training 7 girls and a boy and, over time, successfully built a network of female mechanics that is fast spreading from city to city in Nigeria.

-Her lady mechanic Initiative is dedicated to training orphans, former sex workers, school dropouts, single mothers and victims of trafficking to become mechanics.
+The Lady Mechanic initiative focuses on training orphans, former sex workers, school dropouts, single mothers, and victims of trafficking to become mechanics.
 According to her, “Lady Mechanic focuses on the poor.”

 Sandra and her trainees usually embark on campaign drives where they spread the gospel of the initiative, speaking to young women and encouraging them to become Lady Mechanics.